nlptown/nlppapers/A Simple but Tough-to-Beat Baseline for Sentence Embeddings.md

 little effect on the results.

-2. Common component removal: compute the principal component of the resulting vectors for a set of sentences and subtract from them their projects on this first principal component.
+2. Common component removal: compute the principal component of the resulting vectors for a set of sentences and subtract from them their projections on this first principal component.

 This two-step method is motivated by a random walk model of discourse, where the probability of a word being generated is proportional to the inner product between a discourse vector